Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Kincumber - Picketts Valley had a median taxpayer income of $43,267 and an average of $64,025 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This was comparable to national averages but lower than Greater Sydney's median income of $56,994 and average income of $80,856.
-By September 2025, estimated incomes would be approximately $48,723 (median) and $72,099 (average), based on a 12.61% increase since financial year 2022.
-According to the 2021 Census, household, family, and personal incomes in Kincumber - Picketts Valley ranked modestly between the 23rd and 27th percentiles.
-Income distribution showed that 26.4% of locals (2,006 people) fell within the $1,500 - $2,999 category, similar to the broader area where 30.9% occupied this range.
-Housing affordability pressures were severe, with only 79.3% of income remaining, ranking at the 19th percentile.
-The area's SEIFA income ranking placed it in the 5th decile.
+Kincumber - Picketts Valley had a median taxpayer income of $43,267 and an average of $64,025 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
+These figures are comparable to national averages but lower than Greater Sydney's median income of $56,994 and average income of $80,856.
+By September 2025, estimates suggest the median income could be approximately $48,723 and the average around $72,099, based on a 12.61% Wage Price Index growth since financial year 2022.
+In Kincumber - Picketts Valley, household, family, and personal incomes ranked modestly between the 23rd and 27th percentiles in the 2021 Census figures.
+Income distribution shows that 26.4% of locals (2,006 people) fell into the $1,500 - $2,999 category, reflecting a pattern seen in the broader area where 30.9% occupied this range.
+Housing affordability pressures are severe, with only 79.3% of income remaining after housing costs, ranking at the 19th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income